rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-windows-server-boot-failure-after-exiting-rescue-mode.md

 ---

 Rescue mode is a maintenance state that can allow you access to an unresponsive server.
-You can use rescue mode to fix configuration problems, or to copy your data and move it to another server.
+You can use rescue mode to fix configuration problems or to copy your data and move it to another server.

-When you enter your server into rescue mode, your original disk volume is temporarily set aside.
-Meanwhile, a new server is built based from the original stock image of your selected operating system (OS).
-Your original volume is then attached as a secondary device to the rescued instance.
+Enter your server into rescue mode temporarily sets aside your original disk.
+Meanwhile, a new server builds based on the original stock image of your selected operating system (OS).
+Your original volume then attaches as a secondary device to the rescued instance.
 Then you have the opportunity to assign a drive letter to your existing drive in order to access it.

-After the rescue image has completed building, you receive an email with the new password for the temporary rescue mode image.
-After you enter rescue mode, you have 24 hours to repair your instance before it automatically reverts back to the previous instance.
+After the rescue image completes building, you receive an email with the new password for the temporary rescue mode image.
+After you enter rescue mode, you have 24 hours to repair your instance before it automatically reverts to the previous instance.

 Some versions of the Windows&reg; OS modify the original disk signature when mounting a secondary drive.
 If you reboot, you are likely to receive a **winload.exe** error or a **0xc000000e** error.
-This occurs with the BCD boot loader and not with the NTLDR loader.
+This situation occurs with the BCD boot loader and not with the NTLDR loader.

 If you receive one of these errors, you can re-rescue the system and fix